Learning to Optimize for Reinforcement Learning: Optim4RL: A Learned Optimizer for Reinforcement Learning

 \section{Optim4RL: A Learned Optimizer for Reinforcement Learning}

-To overcome the three issues mentioned in~\cref{sec:hardness}, we propose pipeline training, gradient processing, and a novel optimizer structure.
-Our optimizer combines all three techniques, named \textit{Optim4RL}, which is more robust and sample-efficient to train in RL than previous methods.
+To overcome the issues in~\cref{sec:hardness}, we propose a learned optimizer for RL, named \textit{Optim4RL}, which incorporates pipeline training and a novel optimizer structure.
+As we will show next, Optim4RL is more robust and efficient to train than previous methods.